How To Make A Lotus Biscoff Tiffin

 - Line a square baking tin with parchment paper and set it aside for later use (I used a 9″ baking tin).

-- Crush the Biscoff biscuits and rich tea biscuits into small pieces.
-You’ll want a few large chunks and some smaller crumbs for a variety of textures.
+- Crush the Biscoff biscuits into small pieces.
+You’ll want a few large chunks and some smaller crumbs for a variety of textures.250 g Biscoff Biscuits

-- Add butter, Biscoff spread, sugar, cocoa powder and golden syrup to a pan or large mixing bowl and melt on a medium heat.
-If you’re using the microwave, microwave for 10 to 15 seconds at a time and stir each time.
+- Add white chocolate and milk chocolate to a large mixing bowl and melt it in the microwave on a medium heat.
+Stop the microwave every 10 to 15 seconds and stir thoroughly.200 g White Chocolate, 200 g Milk Chocolate

-- Add the crushed biscuits and chocolate raisins into the mixing bowl with the melted butter mixture and mix together until evenly distributed.
+- Add the crushed biscuits and chocolate raisins into the mixing bowl and mix it together until evenly distributed.100 g Raisins, 250 g Biscoff Biscuits

-- Pour the tiffin mixture into a lined baking tin and press down with the back of a spoon.
+- Pour the tiffin mixture into a lined baking tin and press it down using the back of a spoon.

-- Melt white chocolate in the microwave on a medium heat and pour the melted chocolate over the tiffin mixture.
+- To make the topping, melt Biscoff spread in the microwave on a medium heat and pour the melted Biscoff over the tiffin mixture.200 g Biscoff Spread

 Music in video from Uppbeat, License code: 08VBCZFHCZBZDBBY